 Maple & Co was the largest furniture retailer in the world.

-In 1840 John Maple (1815 – 1900) partnered with a Mr Cook to form Maple & Cook, furnishers and drapers of Tottenham Court Road, London.
-The business had a capital of under £500.
-Cook left the firm shortly afterwards.
+Maple partnered with James Cook to form Maple & Cook, furnishers and drapers of Tottenham Court Road, London, with a capital of £500 in 1840.

-By 1880 the business was being managed by his son, John Blundell Maple (1845 – 1903).
-The subsequent growth of the business was mainly to his credit.
+John Blundell Maple had taken control of the business by 1880.
+A dapper, yet modest, kindly and genial man, the subsequent growth of the business was mainly to his credit.
 Maple had “unbounded energy, enterprise and commercial genius” according to the Leeds Mercury.
 An obituary would later describe his “great shrewdness and energy, and capacity for acquiring a complete mastery of all the details of the business”.

 At J B Maple’s initiative, the firm furnished many of the great hotels and houses throughout the British Empire and Europe.
 One furnishing bill for a great London hotel amounted to £100,000.